Network Traffic Analysis with Process Mining: The UPSIDE Case Study: Conclusion

 The growing popularity of online gaming is increasingly attracting research efforts aimed at improving the quality of service provided to users, particularly in the context of dedicated physical events that involve many concurrent users connected simultaneously.

 This paper proposes an unsupervised, process mining-based method for modeling the traffic of network data generated by devices interacting with game servers while diverse video games are played.
 We applied the method to traffic data of the UPSIDE case study, which involves network data captured from multiple devices while attendees were playing Clash Royale and Rocket League.
-Results demonstrate that the gaming network behavior can be effectively and interpretably modeled through states represented as Petri nets with sufficient coherence (94.02\% inter-device similarity) and specificity (174.99\% inter-state separation) while maintaining a good classification accuracy of different video games (73.84\% AUC).
+Results demonstrate that the gaming network behavior can be effectively modeled through states represented as interpretable Petri nets while maintaining a good classification accuracy of different video games (88.30\% AUC), competing with other interpretable one-class classifiers.

-However, the results also highlighted the following limitations: 1) a simple state space is insufficient to effectively classify different network traffic data despite achieving good inter-state separation; 2) a complex state space worsens classification performance, although it may reduce the complexity of each state; 3) large window lengths worsen inter-state separation while also achieving bad classification performance.
-These are due to the underfitting effect of process mining, which tends to make shallow generalizations by including too many heterogeneous behaviors in the same Petri net.

-To address these limitations, we plan on refining and extending the method to reduce behavioral overlap in Petri nets and provide heuristics for the choice of the best-performing sets of Petri nets.
-We also plan on performing network traffic simulation with our enhanced method.
-Such simulations could enable predictive capacity planning and reliability evaluations of network infrastructures used during large-scale events like UPSIDE.
+The results highlight three trends: 1) larger window lengths degrade classification; 2) balancing state complexity improves performance regardless of window length; and 3) large window lengths combined with simple state spaces reduce Petri net interpretability.
+Points 1) and 3) stem from process mining underfitting, which creates shallow generalizations by merging heterogeneous behaviors.
+Conversely, point 2) reflects the balance between underfitting and overfitting (specialization to specific patterns).
+Future work will refine the method to reduce behavioral overlap, provide heuristics for selecting optimal Petri nets, and strengthen generalization by analyzing overlapping windows and other IoT protocols.